Skip to main content

 Citations:

-If a local education agency (LEA) suspects or has a reason to suspect that a child may have dyslexia, the multidisciplinary evaluation team must include at least one member with specific knowledge regarding the reading process, dyslexia and related disorders, and dyslexia instruction who:
+If a local educational agency (LEA) suspects or has a reason to suspect that a child may have dyslexia, the multidisciplinary evaluation team must include at least one member with specific knowledge regarding the reading process, dyslexia and related disorders, and dyslexia instruction who:

 Citations: